-The Puget Museum is located on the old main street of Dalt Vila, also called Street of San Ciriaco by the tiny existing chapel in this section in honor of the saint.
-It is located inside the noble house known as Can Comasema, a beautiful palace with a beautiful interior patio and large windows overlooking the port of Ibiza.
+El Puget Museum is in the old main street of Dalt Vila, Also known as Calle de San Ciriaco for the tiny chapel in this section in honor of the saint.
+It is located inside the noble house known as Can Comasema, a precious palace with a beautiful inner courtyard and large windows with views of the port of Ibiza.

-Narcís Puget Riquer donated to the State all the works of the permanent collection.
+Narcís Puget Riquer donated all the works to the State from the permanent collection.

-The Puget Museum, inaugurated in the 2007 year, has a permanent exhibition of 130 works by painters Puget Viñas and Puget Riquer, father and son.
-Both were two of the most outstanding contemporary Ibizan artists.
-In his oil paintings and watercolors, they captured images of island rural life and of women as the center of family life.
+The Puget Museum, inaugurated in 2007, has a permanent exhibition of 130 works by painters Puget Viñas and Puget Riquer, father and son.
+Both were two of the most prominent contemporary Ibizan artists.
+In their oils and watercolors they captured images of the rural island life and women as the center of family life.

-They also portrayed the city of Ibiza and the customs and island rituals of the early twentieth century.
-A trip to the island's recent past through the works of the Puget.
+Likewise, They portrayed the city of Ibiza and the island customs and rites early twentieth century.
+A trip to the recent past of the island through the works of the Puget.